padenot/bela-sys/README.md

 Crude bindings for the [Bela](https://bela.io) platform, to cross-compile from a Linux or OSX host.

+Higher level, more ergonomic and safe bindings are available in [bela-rs](https://github.com/andrewcsmith/bela-rs), that can use this crate (but see the readme there, there are various options).

 # Setup

 Install the right tool chain for the Beaglebone black: